couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 display any replications configured, or replications in progress for that particular source cluster.
 If you want to view information about replications at a destination cluster, you need to open the console at that cluster.
-Therefore, when you configure bi-directional you should use the web consoles that belong to source and destination clusters to monitor both clusters.
+Therefore, when you configure bidirectional you should use the web consoles that belong to source and destination clusters to monitor both clusters.

 To see statistics on incoming and outgoing replications via XDCR see the